PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 - Upload to YouTube (public/unlisted) or Google Drive
 - Add the link to your GitHub README and submission JSON

-### Step 5: Social Media (Optional)
+### Step 5: Social Media (Required)
-- Post about your project on Twitter/X, LinkedIn, TikTok, or Instagram
+- Post about your project on Twitter/X and LinkedIn
 - Use hashtags: `#PlotsenseHackathon #HavilahAcademy`
 - Tag: `@HavilahAcademy`
 - Add links to your submission JSON